Celebration and trepidation in Gaza and Israel following ceasefire plan agreement

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dana Karni, Abeer Salman, Jessie Yeung, Tamar Michaelis, Lucas Lilieholm, Lex Harvey, and Kaanita Iyer contributed reporting.
+CNN’s Jessie Yeung, Tamar Michaelis, Lucas Lilieholm, Lex Harvey, and Kaanita Iyer contributed reporting.